JGAguado/Smart_Lights/README.md

 [![BuyMeCoffee][buymecoffee-shield]][buymecoffee]

 # Smart Lights X1
-The Smart Lights X is an ESP32 based board for controlling a dimmeable 12V led strip.
+The Smart Lights X1 is an ESP32 based board for controlling a dimmeable 12V led strip.

 Note that the Maker Edition is designed with 1206 size SMD components, so it can be assembled manually.